amullins2/HumanIsletMLPipeline_2024/IsletCompositionAnalysis/README.md

    - Merges filtered data for insulin and glucagon based on `ImageNumber`.
    - Filters merged data to find cells that are both insulin and glucagon positive.

+## Analysis

-### Analysis
+### K-Means Clustering

-1. **Clustering**:
-   - Performs k-means clustering to categorize islets based on islet area.
+The analysis utilises K-means clustering to group beta cells based on several parameters:
-   - Analyses and visualizes the clusters.
+- **Parameters**: Sex, BMI, age, and OXPHOS protein intensity (e.g., MTCO1 and NDUFB8) normalised against mitochondrial mass (VDAC1).
+- **Elbow Plots**: To determine the number of clusters approporiate, elbow plots were produced.
+- **Clusters**: Beta cells are grouped into clusters based on these parameters to uncover patterns and relationships.

 ### Visualization